ympbyc/Carrot/README.md

 Macros
 ------

- There is no macro mechanism built in to Nadeko at this stage partly because there's no need for it.
+ There is no macro mechanism built in to Carrot at this stage partly because there's no need for it.
 However, in case you want them you can write macros in Scheme and put it to lib/standard-macros.scm.
  There is two built in macros:

  + `lizt` expands `(lizt 1 2 3)` into `(cons 1 (cons 2 (cons 3 nil)))`.